 CONNECTED CUSTOMERS Recipients of our services, including residential, small-to-medium businesses, large users, rural (farming) and individually managed consumers.
-Connected consumers maintenance.
+Connected consumers are also preference shareholders.

-COMMUNITY People within the distribution area who are affected by our network, either in use or during installation and suppliers, property developers and the media.
+COMMUNITY People within the distribution area who are affected by our network, either in use or during installation and maintenance.